Paulinhx/soc-dashboard/README.md

     ```bash
        npm run dev

-Open http://localhost:3000 in your browser
+Open http://localhost:3000 in your browser.
-Log in using your Cognito credentials
+Log in using your Cognito credentials.
-View real-time security events & hybrid logs
+View real-time security events & hybrid logs.

 ## **📱 Screenshots**